Better Health with Filtered Coffee, Here's Why!

-To give clarity on what type of filter should be used since there are cloth, metal, and paper filters.
+To clarify what type of filter should be used since there are cloth, metal, and paper filters.
 The recommended filter for your drip coffee should be a paper filter.

 Here's the difference between the three.
-Let's start with the metal filter, this type of filter isn't absorbent therefore coffee oils are still present in your coffee but it's the easiest to clean and can be used for a long time when cleaned and maintained properly.
+Let's start with the metal filter, this type of filter isn't absorbent; therefore, coffee oils are still present in your coffee, but it's the easiest to clean and can be used for a long time when cleaned and maintained correctly.

-Cloth filter do capture coffee grounds and even micro-grounds but barely absorbs coffee oils and is difficult to clean and maintain for longer use, however, these first two filters would help lessen paper pollution and waste.
+Cloth filter does capture coffee grounds and even micro-grounds but barely absorbs coffee oils and is challenging to clean and maintain for more extended use.
+However, these first two filters would help lessen paper pollution and waste.

 On the other hand, paper filters are tightly woven and absorbent to oils and micro-grounds which means that it traps the coffee oils that raise bad cholesterol and other compounds that increase cardiovascular disease and leaves you a clean cup of coffee, plus it gives you a light, crisp and flavorful coffee for your palette to experience.
 Be responsible for throwing your paper filter properly.

-We have 3 popular paper filtration methods and the coffee they leave in the cup:
+We have three popular paper filtration methods and the coffee they leave in the cup:

-2. Chemex - thick paper filters are used for brewing coffee in Chemex resulting in a minimal amount of coffee oils in your cup, usually none at all.
-This produces clarity of flavors especially for delicate coffees such as single-origin light roast and medium roast coffees.
+2. Chemex - thick paper filters are used for brewing coffee in Chemex, resulting in a minimal amount of coffee oils in your cup, usually none at all.
+Chemex produces clarity of flavors, especially for delicate coffees such as single-origin light roast and medium roast coffees.

 3. Aeropress - this is your on-the-go coffee gear where ever you go.
-The small, round paper filter for Aeropress is thin which will not filter out a high level of coffee oils.
+The small, round paper filter for Aeropress is thin, not filtering out a high level of coffee oils.